gboehl/dynare/README.md

 make check
 ```
 In the `tests` subfolder.
 If Dynare has been compiled against MATLAB and Octave, the tests will be run with MATLAB and Octave.
 Depending on
-your PC, this can take several hours.
+the performance of your machine, this can take several hours.
 It is possible to run the tests only with MATLAB:
 ```
 make check-matlab
 ```